 Here’s what Lisa had to say about her training experience:

-Tell us a bit about yourself and your background, both personally and professionally.
+Tell us a bit about yourself, Lisa.

-I was born and raised in the country town of Robertson, and feel I am destined to live, work and retire along the Garden Route or in Italy.
+I was born and raised in the country town of Robertson, and feel I am destined to live, work and retire along the Garden Route or in Italy!

 After being introduced by friends to the IT world, I took the leap and completed a COBOL programming course and started out as a developer.
 By nature, I am analytical and efficiency-driven — it’s the way I think — and business analysis was the natural progression for me.

-It was eye-opening when we combined several complimentary techniques into a particular combination, to create a well thought-through picture, from an informed perspective.
+It was eye-opening when we combined several complimentary techniques into a particular combination to create a well thought-through picture, from an informed perspective.